 Top 3 freelancer jobs in India

-Sharmaji was right – the world always needs engineers.
-Web development is one of the highest-paid freelance jobs in India.
 If you possess skills in app development or troubleshooting, there is a good prospect for freelance jobs in this field.
 Companies today that are just starting out, look for web developers who can take care of their technical requirements, without hiring them full-time.

-Video editor and graphic designer:
+2. Video editor and graphic designer

 Perhaps one of the most popular freelance jobs out there, writers are in constant demand for companies that need a blog, brochure, or social media content taken care of.
-Content writing also involves proofreading and editing and curating content that the audience will not skip in order to get to the video.
-If you have the right skills, put them right on top of your professional network bios and get to work.

 Getting started as a freelancer

-What is your freelance brand?
+1. What is your freelance brand?

 To get freelance projects, you need to tell the world about yourself.